Egbert-Azure/GenieIIIs/sdltrs-sdl2/README.md

 This version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...

-Thanks to Tércio Martins a package for Arch Linux is available in the [AUR].
+  * Thanks to Tércio Martins a package for Arch Linux is available in the [AUR].
+  * Thanks to B. Watson SDL2TRS is available in the [SlackBuilds] Repository (Slackware 15).

 ## Screenshots